 Issues arising from the policy

-Parents should raise any issues relating to school uniform, dress code or other aspects of appearance with the Headmaster.
+Parents should raise any issues relating to school uniform, dress code or other aspects of appearance with the Headteacher.
 Requests to vary uniform requirements for specific reasons such as medical needs will always be carefully considered.